Arrow icon

 Swimming styles and benefits

-Swimming is a very complete sport that allows us to work all parts of the body at the same time.
-It is one of the healthiest and most practiced sports in the world.
-While swimming, we are doing a cardio and strength workout at the same time.
-The body moves constantly, which increases the heart rate, at the same time that we work against the resistance of the water, strengthening the muscles.
+Swimming is a comprehensive sport that engages all parts of the body simultaneously.
+It is one of the healthiest and most practiced sports globally, offering both cardio and strength workouts.
+The body is in constant motion, increasing the heart rate while working against water resistance, thereby strengthening the muscles.

-Compared to other sports, it is a very low impact exercise.
-This is beneficial for our tendons, joints, spindles and muscles.
-But keep in mind that we must perform the exercises correctly and master the technique of swimming styles.
-In addition, it helps us reduce muscle and joint tension as it reduces the effect of gravity.
+Compared to other sports, swimming is a low-impact exercise, beneficial for our tendons, joints, spindles, and muscles.
+However, it's crucial to perform the exercises correctly and master the swimming styles' technique.
+It also helps reduce muscle and joint tension by minimizing gravity's effect.

-While swimming, we are fully aware of our body and its constituent parts.
-Coordination is very important, as well as control of our breathing.
-That is why it is a phenomenal sport to relieve stress.
-Also, have in consideration that the muscles of the legs, arms and trunk are used; but each swimming style works each muscle group in a different way and intensity.
+Swimming requires full awareness of our body and its constituent parts.
+Coordination and control of our breathing are vital, making it an excellent sport for stress relief.
+It's worth noting that the muscles of the legs, arms, and trunk are used in swimming, but each style works each muscle group differently and with varying intensity.

-In this article we are going to see the 4 most basic swimming styles and their characteristics.
+In this article, we will explore the four most basic swimming styles and their characteristics.

-The front crawl, also called freestyle stroke or freestyle, is the most basic and usual style.
-This style is the first to be taught in swimming classes and it is the style par excellence if we want to learn to swim.
+The front crawl, also known as freestyle stroke or freestyle, is the most basic and common style.
+It is the first style taught in swimming classes and is the go-to style for beginners.

-To master the front crawl, we must control the upper part of our body in coordination with the lower part.
-We must place ourselves facing down, floating.
-With the help of both arms, we will perform strokes alternating the right and left arm.
-It is important that the palms are facing down, as if they were oars, since this way we will advance faster.
-To breathe, the swimmer turns his head to the side of the arm recovering forward.
-We don’t need to breathe every stroke, it usually occurs every 2 or 3 strokes.
+To master the front crawl, we must coordinate the upper and lower parts of our body.
+We must position ourselves face down, floating.
+With both arms, we perform strokes alternating the right and left arm.
+The palms should face down, like oars, to advance faster.
+To breathe, the swimmer turns their head to the side of the arm recovering forward.
+Breathing usually occurs every 2 or 3 strokes.

-Not only is the alternating movement of the arms important, but we must also help ourselves with the legs.
-It must be a coordinated exercise: we must move our arms and legs at the same time.
-These will create a propulsion that will move us forward.
+The alternating movement of the arms is important, but we must also use our legs.
+It must be a coordinated exercise: we must move our arms and legs simultaneously.
+This will create propulsion that moves us forward.

 Backstroke

-As its name suggests, this style of swimming is done on your back.
-It is similar to the front crawl style, since the movements of the arms and legs are very similar, although in reverse, and it is a great back workout for individuals with back problems.
+As the name suggests, this swimming style is performed on your back.
+It is similar to the front crawl style, with similar arm and leg movements, but in reverse.
+It is a great back workout for individuals with back problems.

-We will place ourselves on our back and alternately stroke backwards with a windmill-like motion.
+We position ourselves on our back and alternately stroke backwards with a windmill-like motion.
 The palms of the hands should be outwards and above the head to propel us with greater power.
-The legs, just like in front crawl, perform an alternating flutter kick.
-You should keep your body straight, with your legs close together underwater.
+The legs, like in front crawl, perform an alternating flutter kick.
+The body should be straight, with legs close together underwater.

 Breaststroke

-The breaststroke style is characterized by being the slowest style within the four main swimming styles.
-This technique is often the first one taught to beginners because it does not require putting your head underwater.
-However, in more advanced levels swimmers do submerge their head and breathe at designated points in the stroke.
+The breaststroke style is the slowest among the four main swimming styles.
+This technique is often the first taught to beginners because it does not require putting your head underwater.
+However, at more advanced levels, swimmers do submerge their head and breathe at designated points in the stroke.

-This type of swimming stroke also occurs in a prone position.
-Both arms and legs perform simultaneous and symmetrical movements with the arms making a half circular movement in front of your body and the legs a frog-like kick (whip kick), breathing when the hands meet below the chest and the head and shoulders rise out of the water.
+This swimming stroke also occurs in a prone position.
+Both arms and legs perform simultaneous and symmetrical movements, with the arms making a half circular movement in front of your body and the legs a frog-like kick (whip kick).
+Breathing occurs when the hands meet below the chest, and the head and shoulders rise out of the water.

 Butterfly Stroke